-Our pick for best POS system for small-business owners is Square.
-It’s free to start, easy to use, and chock full of useful features.
+Our pick for the best POS system for small-business owners is Square.
+It’s free to start, easy to use, and chock-full of useful features.
 These benefits make Square a great choice for new business owners who need simple but powerful features from the get-go.

 Square is a common favorite of mobile businesses like food trucks and boutique retail shops.
 In fact, we also picked Square as the best mobile POS system for small businesses.
 For an all-in-one system for taking payments wherever your customers are, pair the Square POS and mPOS systems together to give your business an extra boost.